Betswish/MIRAGE-reproduce/README.md

 </div>

 >[!TIP]
-> This is the repository for reproducing the experimental results in our [MIRAGE paper](https://arxiv.org/abs/2406.13663), accepted by the [EMNLP 2024](https://2024.emnlp.org/) Main Conference.
+> This is the repository for reproducing all experimental results in our [MIRAGE paper](https://arxiv.org/abs/2406.13663), accepted by the [EMNLP 2024](https://2024.emnlp.org/) Main Conference.

 <img src="fig/mirage_illustration.png"/>